Hawassa: Economy

-As of 2020, about 30,000 people work there, and it's growing rapidly, albeit somewhat slower than expected.
+The Hawassa Industrial Park (HIP) is an eco-industrial park situated on the outskirts of the city.
+It was established on 13 July 2016 and inaugurated by Prime Minister Hailemariam Desalegn.
+Focusing on apparel and fabric production, the government-backed initiative initially covered 130 hectares, offering the possibility to expand up to a total of 400 hectares.
+The park features a zero liquid discharge (ZLD) facility, enabling companies to meet stringent environmental standards required by international markets.

+At its peak, the Hawassa Industrial Park employed over 35,000 workers.
+The park faced significant challenges in 2022 due to factory closures and job losses following the United States government's decision to remove Ethiopia from the African Growth and Opportunity Act's duty-free access to US markets.
+However, between October 2022 and January 2023, the park generated US$32 million in revenue, indicating a potential revival of the sector following the Pretoria peace agreement.

 Religion

-59.71% of the population said they were Protestants, 26.99% practiced Ethiopian Orthodox Christianity, 8.14% were Muslim and 3.78% embraced Catholicism.
+52.71% of the population said they were Protestants, 39.99% practiced Ethiopian Orthodox Christianity, 7.30% were Muslim and 3.78% embraced Catholicism.
 The Latin Catholic minority is pastorally served by the missionary Apostolic Vicariate of Awasa, which has its Cathedral of Kidane-Meheret here.

 Sport

 Football (soccer) and swimming are the most played games in Hawassa.
 Hawassa City S.C. (ሀዋሳ ከተማ), a football club based in Hawassa—like Debub Police S.C. and Sidama Coffee S.C.—and using the Awassa Kenema Stadium, was the first to win the Ethiopian Premier League from outside of Addis Ababa, the capital.
 In addition to winning the league twice, the club took part twice in CAF Champions League.
 Other sports like basketball—represented by Hawassa City BC—and skateboarding are becoming popular among the youth.
 Biking and running competitions are occasionally held on the main streets of the town.